 For the purposes of determining whether a grievance may be terminated at Step 2, a president or designee may decide to investigate further the allegations raised by the grievant.
-The decision to investigate further shall not constitute a waiver of any defects that would justify termination of untimely or insufficient grievances.
+The decision to investigate further does not waive any defects that would justify termination of untimely or insufficient grievances.